-Free Camping in Northam Feasibility Study | July 2019 Prepared for Shire of Northam by Anna Dixon Consulting & Slavin Architects
+Free Camping in Northam Feasibility Study | July 2019

 Avon Valley Chalets offers eight basic chalets (two double and six single) along with nine powered caravan sites.
 There is an ablution block, laundry and barbeque area.
 Located in Burlong, just under eight kilometres from the CBD, the focus of marketing seems to be on people visiting for work purposes and seeking self-contained accommodation and people looking for a permanent site for a van (incentives offered to those building a permanent annex and staying over twelve months).
 The park does not appear to be listed on Wikicamps nor Tripadvisor and their online presence is limited to a Facebook page.
 The facility is managed by Avon Valley Professionals Real Estate.